11. The Gap

 Even if the U.S. wasn’t being trimmed back with Yahweh’s pruning shears before the rapture, it most certainly will be afterward—drastically.
 No nation can afford to lose such a large percentage of its most faithful citizens (whatever that percentage might be) and expect to pick up the pieces without missing a beat.
 I mean, if God were planning to rapture only repeat felons and their lawyers, it might be a different story.
 Nobody would miss them much.
 But the people who meet Yahshua in the air will be the backbone of American society.
 They aren’t necessarily the richest or most successful, the most powerful or influential, but they tend to be folks who are willing to show up for work every day intending to give a full day’s labor for a full day’s pay.
 They aren’t working the angles or trying to figure out how to beat the system, but are rather content to serve their employers or clients with the same enthusiasm and dedication they would display if they were working for Yahshua Himself, because they know that in the end, they are.

 There are people like that in other countries, of course, just as there are non-Christians in America who behave in more or less the same responsible way (though not for the same reasons).
 I’m obviously speaking in sweeping generalities.
-My point is that the United States will be affected more directly and more dramatically by the rapture than any other country.
+My point is that the United States (if my take on Isaiah 18 is valid) will be affected more directly and more dramatically by the rapture than any other country.
 And when you’re the world’s only superpower (in decline or not), the ramifications of an event like the rapture will be serious—there’s no way around it.
 The geopolitical balance of power will begin shifting away from America almost immediately after the rapture (if not before)—subtly at first, and more markedly as time goes on.

 The house of Islam, however, is a wild card in this discussion.
 The Islamic-dominated nations, stretching from Africa, across the Middle East, and into Southeast Asia, will play a unique and largely unforeseen part in the unfolding of the Last Days (though their role—Biblical prophecy aside—is becoming clearer by the day).
 They have both an historic agenda of world domination and a major role to play in Biblical end-times prophecy.
 Before we’re done, I expect to see a revived Islamic Caliphate arising in the Middle East, led by Iran and Turkey.
 But because Islam is so thoroughly misunderstood, even now, I would like to save the discussion of this whole subject for a future chapter.